KimbaWLion/DiscordBaseballBot/README.md

 # Files
 * settings.json
-  * The settings of the bot: The server ID, bot Token, team code, and more
+  * The settings of the bot: The server ID, bot Token, and more
+* discordSettings.doNotUpload.json
+  * The team code and location of the log files
 * BaseballConsumer/\_\_init_\_\.py
   * Needed to be able to import other files in the directory I think...
 * BaseballConsumer/MainEntryBot.py